HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	`UUID` stands for Universally Unique Identifier.
-It is a 128-bit value that is used to identify information in a unique way.
-UUIDs are used to identify unique objects, resources, or entities in a system or application.
+It is a 128-bit value that is used to identify _almost unique_ objects, resources, or entities in a system or application where uniqueness is important, such as distributed systems, databases, or file systems.

+	They are _almost unique_ because there exists a probability of generating two identical UUIDs, although it's extremely small and depends on the number of entities created and the speed at which we create them.

 	In Swift, the `UUID` class is used to generate UUIDs.
 We can use UUIDs in a variety of situations where we need a unique identifier, such as: